 Application materials can be obtained from the PIU offices listed on the contact page or can be downloaded by clicking here.

-Additional admission requirements can be found on pages 11-17 of the newest PIU catalog. (.pdf) .
+Additional admission requirements can be found on pages 19-24 of the newest PIU Catalog (.pdf) .

 REMEDIAL ENGLISH POLICY

-All Remedial students are accorded probationary status when admitted and are officially notified of this status through their letter of acceptance.
-Students with documented weaknesses in English will be tested by PIU upon admission and retested at the conclusion of their first semester of study to seek evidence of appropriate progress as well as at the conclusion of their second semester as a Remedial student (if needed).
+All Remedial students are on probationary status when admitted and are officially notified of this status through their letter of acceptance.
+Students with documented weaknesses in English language skills will be retested at the conclusion of their first semester of study to seek evidence of appropriate progress as well as at the conclusion of their second semester as a Remedial student (if needed).
 At the conclusion of the first year of study, the Admissions Committee will evaluate the student’s academic, linguistic, and spiritual progress and make decisions regarding retention, granting regular status, or continuing probationary status.
 PIU offers formal ESL classes for Remedial students who have deficiencies in English.
-Remedial I program admits students with a TOEFL score of 400-434 and Remedial II program admits students with a TOEFL score of 435-474 at which point all courses taken will be ESL classes.

-The student is removed from Remedial status when he/she receives a score of 475 or above on the Institutional TOEFL, or its equivalent, either after completing the first or second semester.
+The student is removed from Remedial status when he/she receives a grade of B or better in all his/her remedial English classes in the most recent term and receives a score of 500 or above on the PIU English Placement Test after completing either the first or second semester.